Frederik Schram

-Frederik August Albrecht Schram (born 19 January 1995) is a professional footballer who plays for as a goalkeeper for Icelandic club Valur.
-Born in Denmark, he represents the Iceland national team internationally.
+Frederik August Albrecht Schram (born 19 January 1995) is a professional footballer who plays for as a goalkeeper for Valur.
+Born in Denmark, he plays for the Iceland national team internationally.

 Club career

 Frederik is a product of Danish Dragør Boldklub and as a teenager Odense Boldklub youth academy.

 In May 2019, Schram left FC Roskilde and joined SønderjyskE on a contract for the rest of 2019.
 One month after his arrival, Schram was loaned out to Lyngby Boldklub for the rest of 2019.
 However, his contract was not extended by the end of the year and he left the club, becoming a free agent.

 On 14 January 2020, Schram made a permanent transfer to Lyngby BK, signing a six-month contract.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.
 On 24 June 2022 it was confirmed, that Schram had signed with Icelandic giants Valur, he signed a two-year contract running until the end of 2024.

+At the end of November 2024, Schram signed with his former club, FC Roskilde, which he would join from January 2025 on a free transfer.

+On 25 April 2025, Schram returned to Icelandic giants Valur, signing a three year contract.